zepedaj/xerializer/docs/source/content/intro.rst

    from xerializer import Serializer, serializable

    # Using serializable as a decorator.
-   @serializable(signature='MyClass1') #signature optional, fully qualified name by default class MyClass1:
+   # 'signature' optional, defaults to fully qualified
+   @serializable(signature='MyClass1')
+   class MyClass1:
      def __init__(self, a, b=2):
        self.a = a